Fine-Tuning Flow Matching via Maximum Likelihood Estimation of Reconstructions: Introduction

 The schematic diagrams in Figure \ref{fig:flow_three} outline the core principles of our proposed methodology.
 Fine-tuning enhances the representational capacity of vector fields while preserving their simplicity.
-Notably, it can imbue a flow with contraction properties, leading to robust stability against minor perturbations and a latent space with higher semantic quality.
+Notably, owing to the flexibility of the MLE fine-tuning framework, we can incorporate additional designs to induce models with favorable properties.
+Inspired by Scientific Computing, we introduce a generalized viscosity during fine-tuning, which endows the flow with enhanced stability and robustness against minor perturbations (i.e., contraction, a concept from control theory).
 This paper is organized as follows.
-We first theoretically analysis the relation between training loss and inferring error (Theorem \ref{th:errBound}).
-Then we propose a method of fine-tuning FM via MLE of reconstruction inference error (Theorem \ref{th:mle}), which includes both straightforward fine-tuning and residual-based fine-tuning approaches.
-Furthermore, through specifically designed architectures, the residual-based fine-tuning can incorporate contraction properties into the model (Theorems \ref{th:iss}-\ref{th:contraction}).
-Experimental results verify that our method reliably improves the inference performance of FM.
-Our primary contributions are: (1) the first theoretical analysis quantifying the relationship between training and inference errors in FM; (2) a practical MLE-based fine-tuning framework that includes both an easy-to-implement version and a robustness-oriented residual variant with contraction analysis; and (3) comprehensive experimental validation.
+In Section \ref{sec:motivation} we theoretically analysis the relation between training loss and inferring error .
+Then in Section \ref{sec:method}, we propose a framework of fine-tuning FM via MLE of reconstruction error, and introduce an generalized viscosity for robustness.
+Section \ref{experiments} shows the experimental results.

+Our primary contributions are: 1) the first theoretical analysis of training-inference error in FM under numerical accuracy constraints; 2) an easy-to-implement fine-tuning framework centered on a concrete MLE loss, and a generalized artificial viscosity term within this framework to enhance robustness; 4) rigorous theoretical proofs for all proposed methods; and 5) comprehensive experiments from toy examples to large-scale meteorological and robotics tasks.